greenelab/django-genes/README.rst

   * The name of the database
   * The URL for that database, with the string '_REPL_' added at the end of the URL

-  For example, this command adds Ensembl as cross-reference databases:
+  For example, this command adds Ensembl as a cross-reference database:

   .. code-block:: shell

     python manage.py genes_add_xrdb --name=Ensembl --URL=http://www.ensembl.org/Gene/Summary?g=_REPL_

-  And this command adds MIM as cross-reference databases:
+  And this command adds MIM as a cross-reference database:

   .. code-block:: shell